sudogene/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

     1. Other incorrect commands to try: `ts-addall x`, where x are all non-numeric, or corresponds to a Training Session with all Students in the Student List already inside.

+### Marking the Attendance of a Student

+1. Marking the Attendance of a Student.

+    1. Prerequisites: There is at least one Training Session in the Training list that has passed, and at least 1 student who is attending that training.
+In the test cases, assume that the student has id 1.

+    1. Test case: `mark-attendance 1 id/1` <br>
+       Expected: Student's Attendance for Training will be successfully marked.

+    1. Test case: `mark-attendance 1 id/-1` <br>
+       Expected: Invalid id.
+Error details shown in the status message.

+    1. Test case: `mark-attendance 1 id/5` <br>
+       Expected: Assuming that student with id 5 is not attending the training, error details shown in the status message.

+    1. Test case: `mark-attendance 3 id/1` <br>
+           Expected: Assuming that training does exist but has not passed, Attendance will not be marked. error details shown in the status message.

+    1. Test case: `mark-attendance -1 id/1` <br>
+       Expected: Invalid training index.
+Error details shown in the status message.

+    1. Test case: `mark-attendance 1 id/1,2,3` <br>
+       Expected: Assuming that students with id 1, 2 and 3 and all valid students, the Students' Attendances for Training will be successfully marked.